Typhoon Safety Guide: What Tourists Need to Know When Visiting Japan

 1. Ensure Your Safety and Stay Updated with the Latest Typhoon Information

-Below are multilingual websites, apps, and social media accounts to check during a typhoon.
+See below for multilingual websites, apps, and social media accounts to follow during a typhoon.

 - Japan National Tourism Organization (JNTO) on X